 We’ve discussed the needs of different folks, and the aspects of cheap machines that can cause problems.
-The best way to decide for yourself if you should buy a cheap machine or shell out an extra few hundred dollars is to consider how much time you spend on your computer.
+The best way to decide for yourself if you should buy a cheap laptop is to consider how much time you spend on your computer.

 If you only hop on your laptop for twenty minutes a day to check email and browse social media, you don’t need much more than the bare minimum.
 You’ll have to deal with slow boot times and a lackluster display, but since you won’t use it much, it’s not worth $300 more to avoid these nuisances.

 However, if you spend hours every day on your computer, it’s a different story.
-When you use your PC for an entertainment hub, developing your hobby, or working, a slow machine can drastically worsen your experience.
+When you use your PC as an entertainment hub or working, a slow machine can drastically worsen your experience.
 Squinting over a tiny screen while you wait for your computer to unfreeze is simply miserable.

 We’re all about getting the most for your money, but this doesn’t always mean refusing to spend.
 Rather, it’s worth spending a little more money on the items you’re going to use all the time.
-An extra $20 for a more comfortable pair of shoes that you wear every day, or paying extra for a great pillow so you sleep better, pays for itself.
-The same is true of your laptop.
+An extra $20 for a more comfortable pair of shoes that you wear every day?
+Worth it—and the same is true of a laptop.

-Future-proofing a PC you don’t use is a waste, but suffering from slow performance on a machine you use every day wastes time and will stress you out.
-Compare spending $400 on a computer that you scrap after a year because it’s so slow (and have to buy another one for $400) to buying one for $700 that lasts for three years.
+Future-proofing an infrequently used laptop is a waste, but suffering from slow performance on a machine you use every day is counterproductive and will stress you out.
+Would you rather spend $400 on a laptop that you scrap after a year, or buy a better laptop for $700 that lasts three years?

-If your current computer is still hanging on, check out our tips for speeding up an older machine (and tools to help) so you can continue saving for a new one.
-Should you decide you don’t need anything fancy, a Chromebook is a dead-simple machine for getting online.
-And don’t forget to consider the possibility that you might not even need a laptop anymore.
+If your current computer is still hanging on, check out our tips for speeding up an older computer so you can continue saving for a new one.